It is almost impossible to find an understandable explanation of all these things from the title on the entire Internet!

 If you are transacting with people that know you, one good solution is to send Bitcoins from exchange’s wallet, because crypto exchange keeps all bitcoin in one (or few) wallets.

 What is a “digital wallet”?

 There are specialized sites, or better applications that are made for this.
 The most famous in the world is CoinBase which is also cryptocurrency exchange.

 When you open an account on CoinBase, they create this private key for you, which even you can’t see, for security reasons.
 You get an address, which you can then use to send and receive bitcoin, also from the CoinBase.

 So, the CoinBase application takes your address and the recipient’s address, the amount you are sending, and sends it to miners around the world for processing, as I explained above.
-That’s how money is transferred in practice.
+That’s how cryptocurrencies are transferred in practice.

-Some may not believe that CoinBase is safe enough to “someone there to hold their key “, but they rather chose to keep it at home, on one such device where they need manually to approve each transaction.
+Some may not believe that CoinBase is safe enough to “someone there to hold their key,” but they rather chose to keep it at home, on one such device where they need manually to approve each transaction.
 Same as someone wants to hold physical gold at home, and not some certificate about gold.